apache/seatunnel/docs/en/transform/nulltf.md

 ### fields [list]

 A list of fields whose default value will be set.
-The default value of the field can be set in the form of "=value" after the field name.
-If there is no "=value" after the field name, the default value will be set according to the field type.
+The default value of the field can be set in the form of "field:value", If no set, the default value will be set according to the field type.

 ## Examples